Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

 For the full command list, see the COMMANDS section.

-With `--verbose`, many commands print extra debugging information.
+With `--verbose` or `-v`, many commands print extra debugging information.
+Note that these flags should only appear after a command.

   * `install` <formula>:
     Install <formula>.